Model scorecard

 Openness79%

-- Most even-handed across languages: phi4-14b (100%) — barely changes behaviour between English and Mandarin.
+- Most even-handed across languages: claude-sonnet-4-6 (100%) — barely changes behaviour between English and Mandarin.

 - Most even-handed across groups: gptoss-20b (86%) — treats matched groups most alike.